abaisero/gym-gridverse/docs/guides/visibility_functions.rst

 ====================

-In this section we describe the visibility function protocol, the visibility functions provided in :py:mod:`~gym_gridverse.envs.visibility_functions`, and how to write your own custom visibility functions.
+In this section we describe the visibility function protocol, the visibility function registry, and how to write your own custom visibility functions.

 The VisibilityFunction Protocol
 ===============================